Windz-GameDev/TSPQuest/README.md

 # TSPQuest

-This repository contains a benchmark Python script for solving the Traveling Salesman Problem (TSP) using different algorithms and analyzing those results.
+This repository contains a benchmark Python script for solving the Euclidean Traveling Salesman Problem (TSP) using different algorithms.
+It also containers various other scripts for generating problem datasets, running all the algorithms at once on a single dataset and writing those results to a CSV, and an analyzer script for generating visualizations for the data.

 ## Table of Contents